aws-samples/aws-hpc-recipes/recipes/pcluster/isolated-clusters/README.md

     e.
 Select Create bucket

-4. Upload all 37 files from Step 2 to the newly created S3 bucket.
-You do NOT need to upload the “isolated-hpc-ad-integration.yml” file to the S3 bucket.
+4. Upload all 37 files from Steps 2 and 3 to the newly created S3 bucket.
+You do NOT need to upload the “isolated-hpc-ad-integration.yml” file to the S3 bucket from Step 1.

     a.
+If you are using the AWS CLI, you can use the following command to mass copy the rpm files - aws s3 cp ./ s3://your-s3-bucket/ --recursive --include "*.rpm"

+        i.
+Make sure you change the 'your-s3-bucket' to match the name of the bucket you just created

-Click on the newly created S3 bucket
+    b.
+If you are using the Management Consolole, click on the newly created S3 bucket

     b.
 Select Upload